 Friday night Shabbat services bring in the spirit of Shabbat with song, joy and a warm an inclusive community.
-Guests and newcomers are invited to join us and children are alway welcome.
+Guests and newcomers are invited to join us and children are always welcome.
 Congregation Beth Am’s Friday night service recognizes our need to stop and take a breath as our everyday world spins faster and faster.
 Our “Cheers-ful” atmosphere guarantees that CBA is a place “where everyone knows your name.”

 OUR 10:00 AM SHABBAT MORNING SERVICE

 The tone of our Shabbat morning service is traditional and warm, with the reading of the weekly Torah portion and the discussion of its applicability to the world today.
 We encourage lay involvement on every level.
 Guests and newcomers are welcome.

 9:00 AM SUNDAY MORNING MINYAN SERVICE (Community minyan at Temple Israel)

 The minyan represents the entire Jewish People across the boundaries of geography and time.
 This quorum of 10 Jewish men and women (over the age of 12) is required so participants may recite Kaddish.